 The lower beam [L] shall use the maximum gain [Ga(1)] to establish the signal in the radar in the lower beam channel

-The upper beam [H] shall use the maximum gain [Ga(2)] to establish the signal in the radar.
+The upper beam [H] shall use the Horizon/maximum gain [Ga(2)] to establish the signal in the radar.

 The simulated target signal [S3] shall be generated by a radar target generation by sampling the radar waveform and be capable of generating simulated target with range rate and Doppler characteristics that are appropriate for the PSR under test to be able to detect the target

-The effective RCS should be set at a level that allows any loss in radar sensitivity to be easily determined (usually by setting Pd to be in the region 0.6 to 0.9).
+The effective RCS should be set at a level that allows any loss in radar sensitivity to be easily determined (usually by setting Pd to be in the region 0.6 to 0.9). at the stated operating range of the radar and the target can be ‘flown in to closure ranges).

+The measurement may be absolute performance or showing insignificant change from ‘no interference’ to ‘interference conditions’

 The RF losses from [B] to [F] should be accounted for especially the additional loss due to the coupler [C] to [E] (including connector losses).